 In any case, boil the milk if you can, before giving it to the baby, to be on the safer side.

-Also, never give raw cow milk to an infant, as it can contain a host of pathogensiXMicrobes that are capable of causing diseases, including bacteria, viruses, worms, protozoa, and fungi including viruses that can adversely affect the baby’s health.
+Also, never give raw cow milk to an infant, as it can contain a host of pathogensiMicrobes that are capable of causing diseases, including bacteria, viruses, worms, protozoa, and fungi including viruses that can adversely affect the baby’s health.

 2. Can I buy organic cow milk for my baby?

-Yes.
-You can choose organic cow milk for your baby if you have a choice, but only if it is pasteurized or sterilized.
+Yes, you can choose organic cow milk for your baby if you have a choice, but only if it is pasteurized or sterilized.

 3. Can I give cow milk formula to the baby?

-Yes.
-Infant formula is usually made from cow milk.
+Yes, infant formula is usually made from cow milk.
 But if your baby has a milk allergy, then they cannot have cow milk formula either.
 You have to choose alternatives such as a soybean-based formula in such a case (9).

 4. Cow milk vs. almond milk vs. soy milk – which is better?